 Long term effects of prescription drug abuse can result in developing a tolerance to the drug.
 As the body builds up a tolerance, more and more is needed throughout each day to maintain a sense of normalcy.
 Increased dosages also accelerate the risk of overdosing on the drug and death.
 In many parts of the United States, prescription overdoses are the number one cause of accidental deaths, beating out traffic accidents.

-Long-term oxycodone addicts have been known to continue use of the drug, not to get high, but to avoid experiencing symptoms of withdrawal.
+Long-term oxycodone addicts have been known to continue use of the drug, not to get high, but to avoid experiencing symptoms of opiate withdrawal.
 Withdrawal can be very difficult and uncomfortable.
 It is not considered life-threatening however.
 The threat comes from increasing doses of drugs to avoid withdrawal.
 This can lead to a risk of overdose.
 See the common symptoms of withdrawal from oxycodone*.
 Another danger is found in obtaining these medications.
 These drugs can be very expensive on the streets.
 Addicts have been known to turn to heroin as a cheaper alternative, which can lead to greater problems with dependence and health risks with intravenous injection.

 Treatment for Oxycodone Addiction